daffainfo/ctf-writeup/CTF After Dark - Winter 2023/README.md

 # CTF After Dark - Winter 2023
 CTF writeup for CTF After Dark - Winter 2023.
-I took part in this CTF competition with the TCP1P team, and got 7th place out of 368 teams
+I took part in this CTF competition with the TCP1P team and secured the 7th place out of 368 teams

 Thanks to the TCP1P team especially @dimasma0305 and @Rizsyad AR